tuftsceeo/SPIKE-Web-Interface/server/examples/tutorials/exampleAirtableConnectToPage.md

 ```

 ## Sending Values
-So, we have now sucessfully linked our webpage to an airtable.
+So, we have now sucessfully linked our webpage to an Airtable.
 But how do we use it?
-Typically, when controlling a SPIKE remotely, we would have two webpages: the remote one, which sends values to the table based on user input, and the local page, which would run on the computer connected to the SPIKE and pull those values down from airtable for use in a SPIKE Prime program.
+Typically, when controlling a SPIKE remotely, we would have two webpages: the remote one, which sends values to the table based on user input, and the local page, which would run on the computer connected to the SPIKE and pull those values down from Airtable for use in a SPIKE Prime program.
 Let's start with the remote page.

 Suppose we want to build a robot with a motor that can be controlled **remotely** with a slider.
 On our remote page, then, we'd want to have a slider that sends its value into Airtable every time said value is changed.
-We can accomplish this using an HTML "range" input and the `setTagValue(name, value, callback)` function of Service_Airtable, where `name` is the name of the airtable entry you want to change and `value` is the slider value you want to send (you can also add a callback function to run after the value is sent, but we won't be using that for now).
+We can accomplish this using an HTML "range" input and the `setTagValue(name, value, callback)` function of Service_Airtable, where `name` is the name of the Airtable entry you want to change and `value` is the slider value you want to send (you can also add a callback function to run after the value is sent, but we won't be using that for now).

-Notably, `setTagValue` will throw an error if you attempt to change a tag that doesn't exist in your table, so we might want to add some code for ensuring the existence of the tags we plan on using in the `executeAfterInit` functon of our table.
-This can be accoplished with the `Service_Airtable`'s `getTagsInfo()` function, which returns an object with a field corresponding to each row in the table.
+Notably, `setTagValue` will throw an error if you attempt to change a tag that doesn't exist in your table, so we might want to add some code for ensuring the existence of the tags we plan on using in the `executeAfterInit` function of our table.
+This can be accomplished with the `Service_Airtable`'s `getTagsInfo()` function, which returns an object with a field corresponding to each row in the table.
 For example, if our table had a row called "speed", `myTable.getTagsInfo()["speed"]` would return an object containing the name "speed" and the current value corresponding to "speed" in the table.
 If "speed" didn't exist, that line would return an undefined value, allowing us to use `myTable.getTagsInfo()["tag_name"] == undefined` to check if a tag called "tag_name" exists in the table, and either create or update an existing tag accordingly.

 Our final code would look like this: